 5. Look for Brokers Versed in Multi-Modal Transportation

-One benefit of working with a broker well versed in multi-modal transportation is that it opens up the opportunity to ship cross-border and overseas.
+One benefit of working with a broker well versed in multi-modal transportation is that it opens up the opportunity to ship cross-border, last mile delivery, and overseas.
 Expanding that opportunity by enabling end-to-end and multimodal optimization can help reduce total costs and improve throughput.

 6. Think About the Ease of Use for Tendering Loads to Brokers